The Daffodils

 Loaded up with textile temptations, we set off for Rydal.

 Rydal is a gorgeous little (tiny!) town.
 The railway station is like something out of a story book, and a bit of 'googling' has revealed that accommodation is available in the Stationmaster's Residence.
 There's an old pub in town, complete with locals, and some beautiful old churches.
+Unfortunately I didn't think to take any photos of Rydal, so you will have to go and look for yourself.
+Perhaps go to the Rydal Show in February 2011.

 After a walking tour of the village (and I feel I should mention we were very glad of the jackets at this point) we headed to the gardens of Chapel House, and found two wicker chairs just waiting for us on the lawn.
 We enjoyed our picnic lunch while looking down over the town of Rydal and being entertained by the sounds of a small orchestra from elsewhere in the garden.
 The house and gardens here were stunning, and we also enjoyed viewing the artwork in the gallery.
 Apparently there is also a self contained cottage available to stay in, it's rather intriguingly called The Owlpen.